lobo-larsen/modal-composer/README.md

 # Modal Composer

-A d web application for exploring musical modes and analyzing chord progressions.
+A web application for exploring musical modes and analyzing chord progressions.
 Built for composers, songwriters, and music theory enthusiasts

 ## Features